For agents that move real money

 • ·On-chain receipt registry (evaluating necessity)

-I stand up a Stvor checkpoint in front of your execution flow — verify intent, destination, and payload before execution → ALLOW or DENY — plus a signed Trust Receipt after each action.
+I stand up a Stvor checkpoint in front of your execution flow — commit intent, verify at execution, settle only on ALLOW — plus a signed Trust Receipt for every decision.
 I do the integration.
 At the end it works and you keep going, or you pay nothing further.

 • Checkpoint wired in front of your live execution flow

-• Signed Trust Receipt (ATS-1) after each ALLOW
+• Signed Trust Receipt (ALLOW and DENY) after each decision

 • I do the integration — you bring the agent and the rail